Bachelor of Science in Geology

 Teacher Certification

 Students seeking secondary teacher certification in Geology must complete the Department of Teaching and Learning Requirements in Secondary Education.
-Students seeking certification should follow the curriculum for the B.S. in Geology and select Statistics (PSYC 241 Introduction to Statistics, MATH 321 Applied Statistical Methods) rather than MATH 265 Calculus III or Computer Science.
-The 24 additional hours in science, computer science, statistics, engineering, mathematics, or a foreign language must include each of the following: at least one course in Biology with lab equaling 4 credits, Atmospheric Sciences, and Astronomy.
+Students seeking certification should follow the curriculum for the B.S. in Geology and select Statistics (PSYC 241 Statistics for the Behavioral Sciences, MATH 321 Applied Statistical Methods) rather than MATH 265 Calculus III or Computer Science.
+The 24 additional hours in science, computer science, statistics, engineering, mathematics, or a worldlanguage must include each of the following: at least one course in Biology with lab equaling 4 credits, Atmospheric Sciences, and Astronomy.

 Geology majors seeking secondary certification must have an adviser both in the Department of Geology and Geological Engineering and in the Department of Teaching and Learning.
 Formal admission to Teacher Education is required and is normally sought while the student is enrolled in T&L 250 Introduction to Education (see Department of Teaching and Learning listing).